How to Open Your First IRA

 On the other end of the spectrum, when the stock market is roaring, you may be tempted to jump on the bandwagon and overbuy stocks.
 Yet, doing so opens you up to the risk that you are jumping on a bubble that may soon burst.

 There are a number of strategies that can help these mistakes be avoided.
-First, fight the urge to check how your stocks are doing all the time.
+First, fight the urge to check how your investments are doing all the time.
 There are natural cycles of ups and downs that can happen even on a daily basis.
 These can cause anxiety if you pay attention too closely.
-You might want to avoid constant checking in and instead keep your eye on the big picture—achieving your long-term goals.
+You might want to avoid constant checking in and instead keep your eye on the big picture — achieving your long-term goals.

 Trust your asset allocation.
-Remember that it has already taken your goals, time horizon, and your risk tolerance into consideration.
+Remember that your asset mix has already taken your goals, time horizon, and your risk tolerance into consideration.
 Tinkering with it based on spur-of-the-moment decisions can throw off your allocation and make it difficult to achieve your goals.

 7. Reducing Fees and Taxes

-Be wary of taxes and fees as these can take a hefty bite out of your potential earnings.
+Be wary of taxes and fees as these can take a hefty bite out of your potential earnings over time.
+Also, many investment fees are expressed as a small percentage (e.g. less than 1% of the money you have invested) that may seem negligible — but it’s not.

-You can also be charged fees for buying and selling assets as well as commissions that are paid to brokers for their services.
-It’s important to manage these costs, as they can eat away at your ability to save over time.
+You can also be charged fees for buying and selling assets as well as commissions that are paid to brokers and/or financial advisors for their services.
+It’s important to manage these costs as well.
 One of the best lines of defense is doing your research to understand what fees you will be charged and what your alternatives are.

 8. Taking Advantage of Tax-Advantaged Accounts